Good morning all and welcome to CISS 100,

 Each week on Sunday or Monday morning I will send out an email informing everyone what Lecture Module (LM) we are on in the course to keep everyone on track.
 All assigned LM coursework (Quizzes, LLs & DBs) is due each week by Sunday 9 p.m.

 To begin, it is necessary that everyone signs into Blackboard (available Monday).
 Blackboard is the College’s Learning Management System as this contains the course’s main instructions (Lecture Modules) and assessments (assignments and tests).
+You may access Blackboard (BB) from the www.hvcc.edu Website and then choose “Current Students” from the top menu followed by My Hudson Valley Portal/Blackboard.
 Please note that from now on I will probably refer to Blackboard simply as BB and Lecture Modules as LMs.

 To provide a quick link to the lecture recording for this introductory material please follow this link and scroll down the page: http://www.ciss100.com/lecture-topics-modules/course-intro/